Eagles on the Rhine

 *A decision spurred by Poland’s refusal to believe the Germans had committed the massacre of Polish officers, NCOs and members of the intelligentsia in the Katyn Forest, near Smolensk.
 The Poles’ response was egregious in Stalin's eyes because they clearly saw the crime for what it actually was – a Soviet atrocity.

 The Poles were at fault too; they were unable to give the British a fixed timeframe for a possible uprising and, with it, an opportunity to prepare and plan.
-The sudden request to remove the IPB from the Allied airborne roster and fly it to Warsaw also came at a moment when British, Commonwealth and Empire forces were heavily engaged on all fronts in Normandy, Italy, India/Burma, and in the skies over Germany.
+The sudden request to remove the IPB from the Allied airborne roster and fly it to Warsaw also came at a moment when almost all British, Commonwealth and Empire forces were heavily engaged on all fronts in Normandy, Italy, India/Burma; in the skies over Germany; and across the Atlantic Ocean.
 In addition, the enemy’s V1 flying bombs had started to fall on London and other English cities, while it was also known that V2 strategic missiles were nearing operational deployment.* Warsaw could only command so much British attention and Polish High Command was not oblivious to this.
 It accepted that circumstances had rendered the IPB’s introduction into Warsaw a pipe dream.
 Nonetheless, the pain, despair and frustration of hearing about the capital’s reduction cut deep for the IPB.
 ‘Can you imagine our bitterness and inner defeat?’
 Sosabowski later asked.

 *Vital intelligence on this had been was passed to Britain by Poland during Operation Most III, or Wildhorn III, whereby the AK supplied schematics and parts of the strategic missile gathered at great risk from a test site near Sarnaki, now in northeast Poland.
 The first V2 was launched against Paris on 8 September, with a pair of V2s then launched the same day against London.
 One of these missiles landed on Chiswick, killing three.